CatInAWizardHat/MTG-Webscraper/README.md

 # Purpose:
-To find the average listing price of a Magic the Gathering Card from 3 different websites.
+To find the average listing price of a Magic the Gathering Card from different sources

 # Status: